neocotic/convert-svg/packages/convert-svg-to-jpeg/README.md

 If the width and/or height cannot be derived from the input file then they must be provided via their corresponding options.
 This method attempts to derive the dimensions from the input file via any `width`/`height` attributes or its calculated `viewBox` attribute.

+Only standard SVG element attributes (excl. event attributes) are allowed and others are stripped from the SVG before being converted.
+This includes deprecated attributes unless the `allowDeprecatedAttributes` option is disabled.
+This is primarily for security purposes to ensure that malicious code cannot be injected.

 This method is resolved with the path of the JPEG output file for reference.